AtsukoCoffey/healthy-food-club/README.md

 ![Hero image CSS animation scale 1 to 1.1](assets/images/readme-img/bug-hero-css-anima.png "Hero image CSS animation scale 1 to 1.1")
 </details>

-## YouTube Video Optimizing For Lighthouse
+## YouTube Video Optimizing For Google Lighthouse audit
 Google Lighthouse audit told me that the YouTube Java Script is unnecessary and it’s better to remove it for faster loading.
 I searched about it and doubt if it’s true, I think it’s necessary when users start a video.
 Alternatively we can stop reading Java Script when the page is loading, using the `source=doc` attribute.